-Conclusions

 Bullying is a recognised but under-appreciated complication of asthma.
 Asthma-related bullying was significantly associated with poorer asthma control, activity restriction and ongoing parental worry regarding their child’s asthma.
 Children with poorly controlled asthma were also found to have higher levels of parental worry and activity restriction.
 In order to identify bullying, which is common in children with asthma, clinicians should direct specific questions about this to children themselves in order to gain a representative appreciation of the child’s asthma and its impact on their quality of life.
+We acknowledge survey research is inherently limited by lack of qualitative responses, and non-response.
+To an extent this reduced the power of our analysis.
+Additionally, the cross-sectional nature of this study precludes causal inference.
 We recommend that future research focuses on child-reported experiences and interventions that reduce the risk of bullying of children and young people with asthma.

 References